JunweiYe91/GA-Projects/GA Project 3/README.md

 |title_and_selftext|string|makeup_df|Combindation of the title and selftext column.|

 <br>**Dataset name: `combined_df`**
-<br>This dataset contains subreddit posts extracted from the "Perfumes" subreddit.
+<br>This dataset contains subreddit posts extracted from both the "Perfumes" and "Makeup" subreddit.

 | Feature | Type | Dataset | Description |
 |:--|:-:|:-:|:--|